Danga

 It stars Manna, Suchorita, Wasimul Bari Rajib, Anowara and Mizu Ahmed in lead roles.
 The film was released in 1991.

 Danga film won two National Film Awards.
 Wasimul Bari Rajib won the Best Supporting Actor Awards and popular Singer Sabina Yasmin won Best Female Singer Awards for song "Hey Matribhumi".

 Plot

-Begunbari, a small town where Abul Hossain is an influential parliament member who embezzles all the relief goods with the help of local chairman.
-Chhobi is a lower middle class young woman goes to get relief goods.
+Begunbari is a small town where Abul Hossain is an influential parliament member who embezzles all the relief goods with the help of local chairman.
+Chhobi is a lower middle class young woman who goes to get relief goods.
 Chairman's evil eye fell on her and VP of local college Habib saves her.
 As a result, he gets murdered.
-OC Raju comes to the town to investigate the murder and reveal the actual culprit behind this.
+OC Raju comes to the town to investigate the murder and reveals the actual culprit behind this.